maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 **Property 3 (Complete Loss Case)**: If Ω and M′ are independent, then D_f = 1.

 **Property 4 (Structural Dependence)**: The **definition** of D_f depends only on (Ω, M′, g ∘ f, p), not on sample size, computational power, or model complexity.

+**Property 5 (Time-Reversal Neutrality, new)**: D_f is a **static** quantity.
+Its definition does not involve time evolution.
+Therefore, D_f itself carries no information about the arrow of time.
+Time asymmetry must come from dynamics, not from the definition of D_f.

 ---